Transkribus/TranskribusLanguageResources/README.md

 ### DictionaryUtils

 The class `DictionaryUtils` holds functions to save and load a dictionary.
 Both required a path to a folder.
-The save function store a meta data file, three arpa files and two csv.
+The save function stores:
+ * meta data file (`metadata.properties`)
+ * three arpa files (`entries.arpa`, `entry-character-table.arpa`, `value-character-table.arpa`)
+ * two csv (`entry-character-table.csv`, `value-character-table.csv`)

 The `entries.arpa` file represents the entries of a dictionary with their frequency as uni- and bigrams.
 The other two arpa files store the character tables for entries and their value, same as the csv.

 To load a dictionary two files are necessary, the meta data file and the `entries.arpa`.